worldline/angular-training/docs/src/services/README.md

 You may not have realised, but we have already used providers.
 In the pipe chapter, to use the `UpperCasePipe` in the component class instead of in the template, we added it to the providers array of the component.

 When Angular discovers that a component depends on a service, it first checks if the injector has any existing instances of that service.
 If a requested service instance doesn't yet exist, the injector makes one using the registered provider, and adds it to the injector before returning the service to Angular.
-When all requested services have been resolved and returned, Angular can call the component's constructor with those services as arguments.
+When all requested services have been resolved and returned, Angular can call the component's constructor.

 Dependencies can be provided at three levels:
 - **root level:** this is the default behaviour when creating a service with the CLI.
 That is what `providedIn: 'root'` means.
 The *same instance* of the dependency is injected everywhere it is needed as if it were a singleton.